-We are looking for volunteers who will be experimentally infected with P. vivax malaria after receiving the ChAd63 PvDBP and MVA PvDBP vaccines.
+We are looking for volunteers who will be experimentally infected with P. vivax malaria after receiving the PvDBPII in Matrix M1 vaccine.

 Please remember taking part in this study is your choice and if you choose to take part you'll be able to withdraw at any time should you wish, although if this is after infection with malaria you will need to wait until you have been fully treated.